 Brooklet is a very small city located in the state of Georgia.
 With a population of 1,876 people and three constituent neighborhoods, Brooklet is the 276th largest community in Georgia.
 There's nothing like the smell of a brand new house, and in Brooklet, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Brooklet, and putting down their money on brand new construction.
 Brooklet’s real estate is, on average, some of the newest in the nation.
 Brooklet does seem to be experiencing an influx of affluent people, because the median household income is $59,271.00.

 The percentage of people in Brooklet who are college-educated is somewhat higher than the average US community of 21.84%: 28.28% of adults in Brooklet have at least a bachelor's degree.

 The per capita income in Brooklet in 2018 was $30,518, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $122,072 for a family of four.
 However, Brooklet contains both very wealthy and poor people as well.

-Brooklet is a somewhat ethnically-diverse city.
+Brooklet is a very ethnically-diverse city.
 The people who call Brooklet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brooklet residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brooklet include English, German, Scottish, and Scots-Irish.
+Important ancestries of people in Brooklet include English, Irish, German, Scots-Irish, and Scandinavian.

 The most common language spoken in Brooklet is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.